r00tman/corrupter/README.md

 $ ./corrupter shots/example.png out.png && xdg-open out.png
 ```

+Alternatively, you can use `go get -u github.com/r00tman/corrupter` to install.
+Then, the binary will be at `~/go/bin/corrupter` (`$GOPATH/go/bin/corrupter` if `$GOPATH` is set).

-If you're using an arch-based distro there are 2 AUR packages!
+If you're using an Arch-based distro, you can use one of the two AUR packages!
  - [corrupter-git](https://aur.archlinux.org/packages/corrupter-git/) maintained by [alrayyes](https://github.com/alrayyes), for an automated build, and
  - [corrupter-bin](https://aur.archlinux.org/packages/corrupter-bin/) maintained by [marcospb19](https://github.com/marcospb19), for the pre-built binary.